jsau-/socket.io-prometheus-tracker/README.md

 the source code to ensure compatibility.***

 Library aims:
-* Cover all Socket.IO events, sent or received.
+* Cover all Socket.IO events in the default namespace, sent or received.
 * _Just track metrics_.
 You can do what you want with them - serve via `express`, periodically write to a file, whatever.

 Useful links: